Mellinee Lesley, Ph.D.

 Throughout her scholarship and teaching, Dr. Lesley has been committed to fostering agentic identities and literacy skills for historically marginalized adolescent and adult learners.
-She has over thirty publications related to this topic that include three books.
-Dr. Lesley's current research interests are focused on the ways digital media shape enactments of identity for adolescents.
-Following this line of inquiry, her latest project is an examination of online interpretive systems surrounding adolescent girls' representations of self as tools for constructing identity and mediating action.
-Dr. Lesley is also developing a line of inquiry around engaged scholarship and literacy reform in K-12 settings.
-As a literacy researcher and practitioner, Dr. Lesley has expertise in adolescent literacy, content area literacy, writing pedagogy, developmental literacy, and critical literacy.
+She has over thirty publications about this work that include four books.
+A significant part of her scholarship has focused on the role of content area and disciplinary literacies in advancing academic opportunities for underrepresented populations of students.
+Dr. Lesley is also pursuing a line of inquiry around pairing engaged scholarship with literacy reform in K-12 settings.

 Ph.D.
 University of Pennsylvania - Language in Education, Reading/Writing/Literacy